-Start your own blog and write regular posts about your passion, and once you have a reasonable collection of blog posts, say fifty or so, recycle them all over again on Twitter and Facebook for your new followers to read.
+Start your own blog and write regular posts about your passion.
+Once you have a reasonable collection of blog posts, say fifty or so, recycle them all over again on Twitter and Facebook for your new followers to read.

 Over time, you will become a source of informative content.
 Your content will then have a very good chance of being shared (or re-tweeted) and your reach will expand and grow, as will your new followers.

-If you write historical fiction, use the same logic, and post content related to the historical period and geographical area that you are writing about.
+If you write historical fiction, use the same logic.
+Post content that is related to the historical period and geographical area that you are writing about.

 No matter what your writing genre, there will be a focused topic for you to use to build an audience.

-It’s also important to remember that once your books are published, they will appear in search engines because Amazon, Smashwords, Apple, B&N and other online publishers make sure their products are listed.
+It’s also important to remember that once your books are published, they will appear in search engines.
+This is because Amazon, Smashwords, Apple, B&N and other online publishers all make sure their products are listed.

-So once you name is known, finding your books is easy for someone who is genuinely interested in knowing more about you and your books.
+So once your name is known, finding your books is easy for someone who is genuinely interested in knowing more about you and your books.

 So how does this sell books?

-It attracts genuine attention to you, and that is what you need for potential book buyers to become interested in taking a look at your books.
+It attracts genuine attention to you.
+That is what you need for potential book buyers to become interested in taking a look at your books.

 All you need is a well written little bio and a link to your website or blog where your books are advertised.